connexcs/docs/docs/changing-password.md

 3. Click Change Password.
     The Change Password pop-up appears.
 4. Do the following to change your password:
-     a.
-In the Old Password text box, enter the password you are using now.
+     *  In the Old Password text box, enter the password you are using now.
-     b.
-In the New Password text box, enter the password you want to use.
+     *  In the New Password text box, enter the password you want to use.
          Note: You must enter a password that adheres to the password rules displayed in the Change Password pop-up.
 ConnexCS portal does not accept a password, if the password does not adhere to the password rules.
-     c.
-In the Confirm New Password text box, enter the password you want to use, again.
+     *  In the Confirm New Password text box, enter the password you want to use, again.
          Note: If you do not enter identical values in the New Password and Confirm New Password text boxes, you cannot change your password.
 The following image illustrates how to change your password.
-     d.
-Click Update.
+     *  Click Update.
          ConnexCS portal confirms that it has changed your password.
          You will also receive an email confirming that your password has changed.
 5. (Optional) To abort changing your password, click X located at the top-right corner of the pop-up.